Hiking time and distance

 Mangatepopo Valley and Taranaki in distance

-The Tongariro Alpine Crossing is a challenging hike over rugged and sometimes steep volcanic rock terrain; you need a reasonable level of fitness.
+The Tongariro Alpine Crossing is a challenging hike over active volcanoes, rugged and sometimes steep rocky terrain; you need a reasonable level of fitness.

 Time: 5 hr 30 min - 8 hr one way